-Pyburn offers the Positive Approach to Student Success program (PASS), which provides social lessons/skills and emotional support for students who are labeled as emotionally disturbed.
-We also offer the FOCUS program for students with autism who are provided with similar services.
+Pyburn offers the "BEST" program, which provides social lessons/skills and emotional support for students who are labeled as emotionally disturbed or autistic.

-Our Gifted/Talented and Journeys programs include our Kindergarten through 5th-grade students.
+Our Gifted/Talented and Journeys programs include our Kindergarten through 5th grade students.
 This program provides them with instructional services in multiple settings and appropriate levels of differentiated classroom instruction.
-The Encounters program for fourth and fifth-grade students is held at Jacinto City Elementary.
+The Encounters program for 4th and 5th grade students is held at Jacinto City Elementary.
 These students are provided with advanced lessons, research, and independent projects throughout the school year.